adventuremomblog

 hiking at Zion National Park

-Thankfully, I packed my jacket in a dry bag and he was able to take off his soaked and cold sweatshirt underneath his waders.
+Thankfully, I packed my jacket in a dry bag and he took his soaked and cold sweatshirt underneath his waders.

 Summer and early fall would be great times to visit when water levels are lower if you prefer warmer temperatures.